Software-Engineering-Group-UP/RSE-UP/chapters/04/4_version_control.md

 > $ git config --help
 > ```

-## Creating a New Repository {#git-cmdline-repos}
+## Creating a New Repository

-Once Git is configured,
-we can use it to track work on our Zipf's Law project.
+Once Git is configured, we can use it to track work on our Zipf's Law project.
 Let's make sure we are in the top-level directory of our project:

 ```bash